-The market for the POP Banks' core business areas remains highly competitive addition, the operating environment of the financial services market faces significant changes.
+The market for the POP Banks' core business areas has a high level of competition

+The financial services market remains highly competitive in the local and regional markets where the POP Banks operate.
+For example, the margins of housing loans are decreasing due to competition.
+In addition, the operating environment of the financial services market faces significant changes.
 Innovative competition comes both from established players and a steady stream of new market entrants and may take the form of new products or operating models such as digitalisation.
 The market is expected to remain highly competitive in the POP Banks' core business areas, which could adversely affect the POP Banks' business, results of operations and financial conditions.